Are you looking for a Squarespace vs WordPress comparison to figure out which one is better?

 Note: This comparison is between Squarespace vs self-hosted WordPress (not WordPress.com).
 See the difference between self-hosted WordPress vs WordPress.com.

 Since we want to create the most detailed WordPress vs Squarespace comparison, we have broken down the article into multiple in-depth sections.

-We have broken down this comparison into different sections.
-We will look at each section and see which platform offers the most benefit to a beginner level user.
+We will look at each section and see which platform offers the most benefit to a beginner-level user.

 Ease of Use and The Learning Curve